 “First of all, they commended themselves by their tone of simplicity and truthfulness, which stood in striking contrast with the trivial, absurd, or manifestly legendary character of many of those uncanonical productions.”
 I think they’re reading their canonical accounts with rose-colored glasses.

-Jesus did have brothers, two of who, James and Jude, have probably written their own letters in the Bible.
+Jesus did have brothers, two of who, James and Jude, have probably written their own letters that ended up in the Bible.
 If one’s brother had risen from the dead, one would be elated and awestruck, but neither even mentions the fact.

 “Then God, who had specially chosen me while I was still in my mother’s womb, called me through his grace and chose to reveal his Son in me” (Gal.
-1:15–16, NJB).
+1:15–16, NJB.)
 He was writing at least twenty years after Jesus died, and gave no description of God’s son.
-His experience was not a physical reappearance of a dead Jesus, but one that emerged from his own imagination that he thought was inspired by God.
+His experience wasn’t a physical reappearance of a dead Jesus, but one that emerged from his own imagination that he thought was inspired by God.

-There is no first-century secular writer who mentioned Jesus, let alone a risen Jesus.
-If a resurrected Jesus had appeared to as many people as claimed in the bible, many contemporary historians would have shouted it from the rooftops, yet there is not a word about it.
-The resurrection of Jesus is a myth!
+There’s no first-century secular writer who mentioned Jesus, let alone a risen Jesus.
+If a resurrected Jesus had appeared to as many people as claimed, contemporary historians would have shouted it from the rooftops, yet there’s not a word about it.

-Why are millions of people today convinced Jesus rose from the dead?
-The authors of Christian literature just assume it happened.
-If a tale is told often enough, it takes on a life of its own.
-Some Christian commentators dissect the four accounts of the resurrection to try to reconcile them with each other (unsuccessfully), as if that proved they were true.
+There are many reasons why millions of people today are convinced Jesus rose from the dead.
+Some mistakenly think eye-witnesses wrote the gospels, and that they’re factual biographies.
+Some commentators dissect the four accounts of the resurrection to try to reconcile them with each other (unsuccessfully,) as if that proved they were true.

 The truth is the believers have been duped.